 - Unlike a party, however, the homeowner is typically not present during an open house.
 So finding a window of time when the entire family can clear out can present a scheduling challenge.

 - Due to their casual, “drop on by” nature, they often attract the merely curious or nosy as well as people who are actually home shopping.
+A good agent can tell the difference.

 - Most importantly, open houses are just that: open.
 People you don’t know will be wandering around your home while you’re not there.
 The listing agent keeps an eye on things, of course, but the more of a crowd there is the higher the chance that they might miss something.
 You don’t want to have any valuables, or breakables, in easy reach during the event.
+In fact, you may want to remove anything valuable from the home altogether.

 How to find open houses